Should I buy a house now, or wait?

-So, is it time to enter the market to buy a home?
-Or is it better to wait on the sidelines in the hopes that prices or rates drop over the next year?
-The decision comes down to your finances.
+So, is it time to buy a home?
+Or is it better to wait on the sidelines in the hopes that prices or rates see a significant drop soon?
+The decision ultimately comes down to your finances.
 Here are some key considerations to help determine the way forward.

 Should I buy a house now?

 “If a buyer finds a property they would like to call home, they should not delay,” says Stacey Froelich, a broker with Compass in New York City.
 “You cannot time the market, and a home should be a long-term investment.
-A year from now, even if prices come down slightly, mortgage rates will most likely be higher.
-In the end, that will cost a buyer more monthly if they are financing.”
+In the end, higher mortgage rates will cost a buyer more monthly if they are financing.”

 Rising rates can spell serious trouble for your monthly budget.
-Bankrate’s loan calculator can help you give you a sense of what a higher rate will mean for your payments.
-On a $450,000 30-year loan with a 5.5 percent interest rate, the monthly payment is just over $2,555.
-If that rate jumps to 6.5 percent, the payment leaps to more than $2,844.
+Bankrate’s loan calculator can help you give you a sense of what a higher rate would mean for your payments.
+For example, on a $450,000 30-year loan with a 6.5 percent interest rate, the monthly payment is just over $2,844.
+If that rate jumps to 7.5 percent, the payment leaps to more than $3,146.
 Plus, you’ll wind up paying a lot more in interest over the life of the loan.